 The amount you pay for your premium will largely be based on your age, health, the amount of cover you want to take out and how long you want to be covered.

-This information allows insurers to calculate how much of a risk you pose.
-The higher the risk, the more you’ll pay for cover.
+This information allows insurers to assess the level of risk you pose – the higher the risk, the more you’ll pay.

-Your policy will protect you as long as you keep up to date with your monthly premiums.
+Your cover will remain in place as long as you keep up to date with your monthly premiums.

 Failing to pay your life insurance premiums can lead to your policy lapsing and no pay out being made upon your passing.

-At Reassured, we can arrange cover from as little as 20p-a-day, simply get in touch for your free quotes.
+At Reassured we can secure cover from as little as 20p-a-day † .

 A life insurance pay out refers to the sum of money received by a policyholder’s beneficiaries upon their passing.